Indentation and line spacing are two important features that you can use to change the way

 Customizing bullet spacing

-In PowerPoint, you can adjust the space between a bullet in a list and the text by using the First Line Indent marker.
-The ability to increase and decrease indentation gives you control over the lists you use in a presentation, and allows you to customize them to meet your needs.
+When working with lists, PowerPoint allows you to adjust the space between a bullet and the text by using the first-line indent marker or the hanging indent marker.
+The ability to increase and decrease the indentation allows you to customize lists to meet your needs.

 To change bullet spacing: